Dimension Distortion by Right Coset Projections in the Heisenberg Group: Right coset projections in the first Heisenberg group

-We expect the space $\VH$, in the case $n>1$, to behave in an analogous way to $\G$, in that the metric should be Riemannian away from the critical subspace $U_{\tilde{0}}$ and extend as a Carnot-Carath\'{e}odory metric to $U_{\tilde{0}}$.
-We were unable to prove this, so it remains an interesting problem to check if $(\Vp,d_{\VH})$ is isometrically equivalent (or at least bi-Lipschitz equivalent) to a non equi-regular Carnot-Carath\'{e}odory space.
-In other words, can one find bracket generating vector fields in $\R^{2n-m+1}$ such that $\R^{2n-m+1}$ with the induced Carnot-Carath\'{e}odory distance is isometrically (or even bi-Lipschitz) equivalent to $(\Vp,d_{\VH})$?
+We expect the space $\VH$ to behave in an analogous way to the Grushin plane, $\G$, in that the metric should be Riemannian away from the critical subspace $U_{\widetilde{0}}$ and extend as a Carnot-Carath\'{e}odory metric to $U_{\widetilde{0}}$.
+We were unable to prove this in general, so it remains an interesting problem to check if $(\Vp,d_{\VH})$ is isometrically equivalent (or at least bi-Lipschitz equivalent) to a non equi-regular Carnot-Carath\'{e}odory space.
+In the specific case $m=1$ this is exactly true as we will see in the following section were we state this formally and give a sketch of the proof.